 A former J. William Fulbright Scholar to Madrid, Spain, I received a Bachelor of Arts from Indiana University and a Master of Arts from the Conservation Center of the Institute of Fine Arts at New York University.
-Before joining the staff at the IMA, I was the museum’s first Samuel H. Kress Conservation Fellow.
+In 2004 I was the IMA’s first Samuel H. Kress Conservation Fellow.

 In 2008 I became a Professional Associate of American Institute for Conservation (AIC).

 If you want to know more about my professional experience and background check out my LinkedIn profile.

 As the IMA’s Conservator of Objects & Variable Art I lead a team that worked on artworks across all areas of the collection.
 My approach in this practice extended beyond traditional interventions with artworks to examine artistic intent and execution as it relates to the preservation of art.